 - T2: high signal, often heterogeneous, may be striking

 Typically, bone scintigraphy demonstrates markedly increased homogeneous uptake in the femoral head; a finding which is seen well before osteopenia is seen on plain films.
 Bone scintigraphy is not the modality of choice for the evaluation of these patients.

 Treatment and prognosis

 Typically transient osteoporosis of the hip resolves spontaneously within 6-8 months after protected weight-bearing and pain control.
 In approximately one-fifth, edema will recur in the same or another site of the skeleton, in which case the condition is called regional migratory osteoporosis 6.

 General imaging differential considerations include:

-- absence of subchondral low signal on T2 or contrast-enhanced T1 images suggests favourable outcome, i.e. reversible disease.
+- absence of subchondral low signal on T2 or contrast-enhanced T1 images suggests a favorable outcome, i.e. reversible disease

 - septic arthritis